bugthing/accountable-to/README.md

 ## 🌟 **Why This Project Stands Out**

-> **Portfolio Showcase**: This demonstrates using an array of Rails features with best practices to create a neat till application.
+> **Portfolio Showcase**: This demonstrates using an array of Rails features with best practices to create a neat little application.

 ### 🚀 **Modern Rails Architecture**
 - **[Rails 8.0](app/controllers/)** with latest conventions and solid stack